-Showcasing your work is sometimes as important for its success as making it, and video has grown in the last few years as the ultimate media to use for showcase, storytelling and communication.
+Showcasing your work is sometimes as important for its success as making it, and video has grown in the last few years as the ultimate medium to use for showcase, storytelling and communication.

 As makers and craftspeople, we have a unique opportunity to share how we work, as the very process of designing, making and building our products is an incredible story in itself.